novica/jarl/docs/contributing-rule-example.md

 Once you have opened a PR, you will receive three automated comments after a few minutes:

 - code coverage: this checks that all the lines you added are covered by some tests.
 Try to ensure this is at 100%.
 - ecosystem checks: every time there is a change in `jarl-core`, Jarl is run on several R packages and the results are compared to the Jarl version on the main branch.
-You will have a comment indicating if your changes have revealed new violations or removed some violations in those repositories.
-Here, since we added a rule, we expect either no changes or more violations.
+There will be a comment indicating if your changes have revealed new violations or removed some violations in those repositories.
+Here, we added a rule so we expect either no changes or more violations.
 New violations will be printed with a link to the lines of code that trigger them, so check a few to ensure those are not false positives.
-- benchmark: this is usually irrelevant when adding a new rule, it is simply to ensure there's no catastrophic performance degradation.
+- benchmark: this is usually irrelevant when adding a new rule, it is simply to ensure there is no catastrophic performance degradation.

 Congrats, and thanks for your contribution!